Reports and Campaigns

 Socialist Party members were involved in the initiative to set up Youth against Racism in Europe (YRE)in 1992.
 Involving thousands of young people, it coorganised a demonstration in 1993 of 50,000 people to demand the closure of the Nazi BNP's HQ.

-When the Nazi nail bomber struck in London we initiated demos in Tower Hamlets and Brixton and participated in action in Soho.
-The Socialist Party works both independently and with other groups to fight racism, prejudice and discrimination.
+The Socialist Party works both independently and with other groups to fight all racism, prejudice and discrimination.

 Would you like to find out more about the Socialist Party?
 Why not Contact or Join the Socialist Party?